Lenn E. Goodman

-Lenn Evan Goodman (born 1944) is an American philosopher.
+Lenn Evan Goodman (born 1944) is an American Jewish philosopher.
 His philosophy, particularly his constructive work, draws from classical and medieval sources as well as religious texts.
 Goodman is also an academic, scholar, and a historian with research interest in metaphysics, ethics, and Jewish philosophy.
+He is serving as a professor of philosophy at Vanderbilt University.

 Biography

 Goodman was born in Detroit, Michigan.
 He is the son of Calvin and Florence Goodman.
 His father was a World War II veteran while his mother was a poet and professor of English.
 His family moved to Cambridge, Massachusetts and later to Putney, Vermont before finally settling in Los Angeles, California.

 In 1965, Goodman completed a bachelor's degree in Philosophy and Middle Eastern Languages and Literatures at Harvard University.
 He later obtained his doctorate in 1968 as a Marshall Scholar.
 Goodman started teaching at the University of California Los Angeles, (UCLA) in 1969.
 He transferred to the University of Hawaii and was part of its Department of Philosophy until 1994.
 He is currently an Andrew W. Mellon Professor in Humanities at Vanderbilt University.

 Goodman was a recipient of several awards such as the Baumgardt Memorial Award, the Gratz Centennial Prize, and the Earl Sutherland Prize, which is Vanderbilt University's highest research award.

 Goodman is married to Roberta Goodman and is the father of the novelist and short story writer Allegra Goodman and Paula Fraenkel.